Guided fishing Trips

 Based in Ennis, Montana Edge Outfitting (MT Outfitter License #36547) offers many options for guided fishing trips around Southwest Montana.
 Located an hour south of Bozeman, Montana, we're perfectly situated in the heart of trout country to be your Madison River fishing guides.
 We accommodate to anglers of all skill levels, from the greenest of fly fishermen and women just looking to connect with their first fish to experienced anglers seeking an experienced Montana fishing guide who knows every cut bank and boulder in the river.
 We also offer both fly fishing and spin fishing trips.
 Our guides strive to make sure your fishing experience is an excellent one.

-In addition to day trips on the MADISON and ENNIS LAKE, we offer relaxing SCENIC FLOATS on the Madison with opportunities to view wildlife and spectacular, unobstructed scenery.
 Please read below for more detailed information on rates, what to expect, and helpful planning tips.
 Full day Madison River guide trips are typically between 6-8 hours in duration.
 Don't have time for a full day trip?
 We can accommodate half day trips upon request and based on availability.

 Madison River Full Day Float or Ennis Lake (1-2 People; all inclusive): $600 - No lunch